 The amount and type of exercise you should do will depend on how far your osteoarthritis has progressed, how stable your joints are, and your overall physical health.
 Low-impact exercises, such as walking, swimming, and water aerobics, are often beneficial for those suffering from osteoarthritis because they exercise joints without adding further strain.
 Physical therapy can also help target the muscles around specific bones.

-Many doctors also focus on weight control as a key part of pain management.
-Maintaining a healthy weight reduces strain on your joints, lowers inflammation in your body, and allows you to be more physically active.
+Many doctors also focus on weight control as a key part of osteoarthritis treatment.
+Maintaining a healthy weight reduces strain on your joints, lowers inflammation in your body, allows you to be more physically active, and reduces your amount of pain.

 Medication, including both over-the-counter painkillers and prescription drugs, can also relieve arthritis pain.